BCDevOps/developer-experience/docs/resource-tuning-recommendations.md

 Currently, all namespaces provided to a product in a cluster are assigned the same T-shirt-sized resource quotas and limit ranges.

-It is recommended to decouple the quotas and limits sizing of the tools namespace from the other environment namespaces (i.e., dev, test, prod) to adjust the only the quotas and limits of the tools namespaces separately.
+It is recommended to decouple the quotas and limits sizing of the tools namespace from the other environment namespaces (i.e., dev, test, prod) to adjust only the quotas and limits of the tools namespaces separately.

 ### Tools Namespaces Quota Tuning